 Emollients or hand creams, eg. dimeticone barrier cream, should be applied liberally and frequently to keep the skin soft.

-Potent topical steroids should be applied to the affected areas nightly.
+Potent topical steroids should be applied to the affected areas nightly under occlusion (eg covered with food wrap).
 They help reduce inflammation and itching.
 The more potent products should not be used for more than two weeks unless your doctor advises otherwise.
 Steroid creams are used when the skin is blistered or weeping.
 Steroid ointments are used for the chronic dry stage.

-Antibiotics such as flucloxacillin should be prescribed by your doctor for secondary infection.
+Antibiotics such as flucloxacillin should be prescribed by your doctor for any secondary infection.

-Sometimes cortisone preparations are prescribed by tablet or injection for severe cases.
+Systemic steroids are prescribed by tablet or injection for severe cases.
 The condition clears dramatically but may recur just as severely after the medication is stopped.
-Long term treatment with these systemic steroids is rarely advisable because of undesirable side effects.
+Long term treatment with systemic steroids is rarely advisable because of undesirable side effects.

 PUVA therapy can be useful in selected cases.
 This is a special kind of ultraviolet (UV) treatment.
 Several times weekly the affected areas are soaked in a special solution (psoralen), before exposure to long wave UV light.
 Treatment is usually continued for several months.
 Usually the measures described result in satisfactory control.
 Sooner or later the eruption subsides and disappears.